What is PTSD?

 PTSD and Addiction

-In a study in the Journal of Clinical Psychiatry, researchers found that 80 percent of people who had PTSD had some other mental illness.
-Many of these people had addiction issues.
-It’s common for people with PTSD to turn to addictive drugs, as they look for relief from the memories that flood their minds.
-Alcohol and sedating drugs seem to do the trick, at first, as they might provide people with the opportunity to fall asleep, and they may help people to feel a bit calmer and more in control.
-Addictive drugs can make PTSD symptoms much worse, however.
+In a study from the U.S. Department of Veterans Affairs, it was reported that up to 46 percent of people with PTSD also meet the criteria for a substance use disorder.3 It’s common for people with PTSD to turn to addictive drugs as they look for relief from the memories that flood their minds.
+Alcohol and sedating drugs seem to do the trick, at first as they might provide people with the opportunity to fall asleep, and they may help people to feel a bit calmer and more in control.
+Addictive drugs can make PTSD symptoms much worse, however, resulting in the following:

 - Reduce the quality of sleep, making insomnia more likely